SciML/SciMLWorkshop.jl/docs/src/exercises/gsa_henon_heiles.md

 Setup the CUDAnative.jl library and use the `EnsembleGPUArray()` method to parallelize the solution across the thousands of cores of a GPU.
-Note that this will efficiency solve for hundreds of thousands of trajectores.
+Note that this will efficiency solve for hundreds of thousands of trajectories.